lollipopkit/flutter_gpt_box/README.md

 - Any positive contribution is welcome.
 - [l10n guide](https://blog.lolli.tech/faq/) can be found in my blog.

 ## 💡 My other apps
 - [Server Box](https://github.com/lollipopkit/flutter_server_box) - Server status & tools.
 - [More](https://github.com/lollipopkit) - Tools & etc.

+## 🎉 Donation
+- App will keep free, but if you think my work is helpful, you can [donate](https://ko-fi.com/lollipopkit) me a cup of coffee.
+- Thanks to all the donators, your support is my motivation.

 ## 📝 License
 `GPL v3 lollipopkit`